Combat depression with wellbeing coaching

 The more depression at work develops, the bleaker our outlook of the world becomes.
 As all color and light drain from our lives, our thinking becomes more negative.
 The mind becomes a vortex that leads to a black hole.

-Signs and triggers of depression
+Signs of depression

-Many people only become aware of their depression when they start having conflicts with team members and managers at work or their friends and family.
+Many people only become aware of their severe depression symptoms when they start having conflicts with team members and managers at work or their friends and family.
 One of the reasons we’re unaware that we’re being consumed by depression is because it's human nature to adapt.
 Adaptation is an innate survival instinct.

 I think I might be depressed, but how do I know for sure?